Gain deeper insights into the maritime industry with detailed updates on key developments and trends, meticulously curated by our team of specialists.

 source: Yahoo finance

 PortMiami is expected to reach 9.4 million cruise passengers by 2028, up from 7.3 million in 2023.
-These projected figures will place these ports among the top 10 U.S. international travel hubs in the U.S.—an impressive achievement for any seaport.
+These projected figures will place these ports among the top ten U.S. international travel hubs in the U.S.—a noteworthy achievement for any seaport.

 Meanwhile, with the opening of Galveston’s fourth cruise terminal, the port is expected to handle 4 million cruise passengers annually by 2026, putting it in the same league as the 14th- and 15th-ranked airports, Seattle and Charlotte Douglas (North Carolina).